MLB-best Dodgers to 14th NLCS after 12-3 win to sweep Padres - WHIZ News

 Smith delivered an RBI single in the fourth and a two-run double in the ninth off the 11th Padres pitcher — a postseason record.
 Betts, a day after his 28th birthday and signed for 12 more years, scored three times and had a sacrifice fly.

+“Our offense was great.
+We had big plays, big moments from a lot of different guys throughout the series,” Pollock said.

-Los Angeles will stay in Arlington to open the best-of-seven NLCS on Monday against Atlanta with fans in attendance for the first time during this pandemic-altered season.
-The World Series will also be played in the Texas Rangers’ new $1.2 billion stadium with the retractable roof.
+The Dodgers open the best-of-seven NLCS on Monday in the Texas Rangers’ new $1.2 billion stadium with a retractable roof.
+They face Atlanta with fans in attendance for the first time during this pandemic-altered season.

 Julio Urias (2-0), the third Dodgers pitcher, struck out six, walked one and allowed an unearned run over his five innings.